Cantonese Beef & Broccoli

 Instructions

-• In a bowl combine the chicken stock, soy sauce, oyster sauce, sugar, sesame oil and pepper.
-Set aside for later.
+• in a bowl combine broth, soy sauce, oyster sauce, sugar, and white pepper, and set aside

-• Bring a pot of water to a boil and Blanch your broccoli 30-60 seconds (see note 1.) drain and set a side for later.
+• Bring a pot of water to a boil and blanch broccoli 30–60 seconds, drain and set aside. (see notes for texture guide)

-• Next add the sauce you made earlier to deglaze the pan and bring to a simmer.
+• Pour in the prepared sauce mixture, and bring to a light simmer.

 Notes

-• Thickening the Sauce: If the sauce is too thin, turn up the heat to allow it to reduce.
-For extra thickening, add a little more cornstarch slurry.
+• Thickening the Sauce: If the sauce is too thin, turn up the heat to allow it to reduce a little more.

 • Thinning the Sauce: If the sauce becomes too thick, stir in a bit more chicken stock until it reaches your desired consistency.

-• Substitutions: You can substitute beef with chicken, shrimp, or tofu for a different protein option.
+• Variations: You can substitute beef with chicken, shrimp, or tofu for a different protein option.

-• Vegetable Variations: Add other vegetables like bell peppers, snap peas, or carrots to make the dish more colorful and nutrient-packed.
+• Vegetable Add-ins: Add other vegetables like bell peppers, snap peas, or carrots to make the dish more colorful and nutrient-packed.

 Tried this recipe?